Last Updated: 2/8/2024

-Between 2001 and 2008, over 34,000 motorcyclists were killed in traffic accidents and another 1,222,000 went to the emergency room for non-fatal injuries, according to statistics compiled by the Centers for Disease Control and Prevention.
+Between 2008 and 2016, over 41,000 motorcyclists were killed in traffic accidents and more than 1 million went to the emergency room for non-fatal injuries, according to statistics compiled by the Centers for Disease Control and Prevention.

 While some of these accidents can be attributed to poor driving skills, weather-related factors, or the negligence of other drivers on the road, others can be attributed to motorcycle defects, for which a manufacturer might be liable.